Thailand · tool

 Hostels, street food, public transit

-Hostel dorm bed or a very basic fan room in a guesthouse.
+Hostel dorm bed or a very basic guesthouse room.

-Water, snacks, small souvenirs, basic toiletries.
+Water, snacks, small souvenirs, essential toiletries.

 Mid-range